Kinvey/android-sdk/README.md

 cd <java-library.home>
 ./gradlew release
 ```
-After it you can found .zip with generated .aar and .jar files in directory <java-library.home>/release/zipped
+After these steps .zip with generated .aar and .jar files should be in the directory: /release/zipped

 ### Explicit release steps (including the above)

-Find and replace library's version number on build.gradle in project directory
-double check/update <devcenter.home> location
+Find and replace the library's version number in build.gradle of the project’s directory and double check/update  location
 ```
 git pull devcenter
 cd <java-library.home>
 ./gradlew release
 ```
-You can found .zip with generated .aar and .jar files in directory <java-library.home>/release/zipped
+.zip with generated .aar and .jar files should be in the directory: /release/zipped

 Login to AWS S3 and upload zip from trunk/release